-This section outlines Millington's Annexation Plan, examines existing conditions in the annexation area, and estimates the potential impacts of developing this area on town and county facilities and services.
+This section outlines Millington's Annexation Plan, which only includes properties in Kent County; there are no planned annexations in Queen Anne's County.
+The Plan examines existing conditions in the annexation area and estimates the potential impacts of developing this area on town and county facilities and services.
 Estimates of development capacity and impacts are not intended to measure the feasibility or efficacy of the proposed annexation area, as the area is not likely to experience substantial development within the planning period.
 Instead, they are intended to influence strategic policies concerning growth management, land use, and infrastructure planning by Town, County, and State officials.

 The proposed annexations extend the corporate limits west beyond the US 301 and MD 291 interchange (see Map 5-2).
-Altogether these properties would increase the corporate area by over 730 acres.
+Altogether, these properties would increase the corporate area by over 730 acres.
 This figure does not include land in road rights-of-way.
 The land encompassing the US 301 and MD 291 interchange would be included in the annexation to reach parcels west of US 301.
 In addition, land under the Chester River may be included in an annexation.